GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 **grd2kml** reads a large 2-D grid file and makes a quadtree set of PNG images and KML wrappers for Google Earth.
-Optionally, illumination may be added by providing a grid file with intensities in the (-1,+1) range.
-Values outside this range will be clipped.
+Optionally, illumination may be added by providing a grid file with intensities in the (-1,+1) range or by instructions to derive intensities from the input data grid (see **-I**).
+Values outside this intensity range will be clipped.
 Such intensity files can be created from the grid using :doc:`grdgradient` and, optionally, modified by :doc:`grdmath` or :doc:`grdhisteq`.
 Colors are specified via a color palette lookup table.